Dodiya-Nandani-D25IT132/Portfolio-D25IT132/README.md

 # Student Portfolio (React)

-A modern portfolio website developed using **React.js** as part of the **Advanced Web Development Framework (AWDF)** practical course at CHARUSAT.
+A portfolio website built using **React.js** as part of the **Advanced Web Development Framework (AWDF)** practical course at **CHARUSAT**.

-This project is continuously enhanced in every practical, with each lab introducing new React concepts and features.
+This repository is continuously updated throughout the semester.
+Each practical introduces new React concepts while extending the same application.

 ---